Eze-Falana/Update-a-file-through-a-Python-Algorithm/README.md

 ## Project Overview
 In my organisation, access to restricted content is managed through an **'allow list'** of IP addresses, which is specified in the **"allow_list.txt"** file.
 Additionally, a separate remove list details IP addresses that should be denied access.
 I developed an algorithm to automate the process of updating the **"allow_list.txt"** by removing IP addresses that are no longer authorised to access the content.

-## Open the file that contains the aloow list
+## Open the file that contains the allow list

 In the initial part of the algorithm, I accessed the **'allow_list.txt'** file.
 I first assigned this file name as a string to the **'import_file'** variable: